Last modified: December 05, 2024

 Adjacency Matrix

-An adjacency matrix offers a two-dimensional matrix approach to represent a graph (G).
-Given (V) vertices, we have a (V \times V) matrix (A).
-The matrix's rows and columns correspond to the graph's vertices, and each cell (A_{ij}) holds:
+An adjacency matrix represents a graph $G$ as a two-dimensional matrix.
+Given $V$ vertices, it utilizes a $V \times V$ matrix $A$.
+The rows and columns correspond to the graph's vertices, and each cell $A_{ij}$ holds:

-For graphs with edge weights, (A_{ij}) contains the weight of the edge between vertices (i) and (j).
+For graphs with edge weights, $A_{ij}$ contains the weight of the edge between vertices $i$ and $j$.

 Example: